 This page tells you about the chemotherapy drug capecitabine and its possible side effects.
 There is information about

-Capecitabine comes as peach coloured tablets.
-You take the tablets twice a day and swallow them whole with plenty of water.
+Capecitabine comes as tablets.
+You may have two different strengths of tablets to make up the correct dose.
+You take them twice a day and swallow them whole with plenty of water.
 You should take the tablets no more than 30 minutes after having a meal.
 The body changes capecitabine into a common chemotherapy drug called fluorouracil.

 It is very important that you take tablets according to the instructions your doctor or pharmacist gives you.
 For example, whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
 You should take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.

 You usually have chemotherapy as a course of several cycles of treatment.
 The treatment plan for capecitabine depends on which type of cancer you have.
-There is detailed information about how chemotherapy is planned in this section.
+We have detailed information about how chemotherapy is planned.

 We've listed the side effects associated with capecitabine below.
 You can use the links to find out more about each side effect.
 Where there is no link, please see our cancer drug side effects section or use the search box at the top of the page.